 Believe it or not, the term metaverse has been around for a few decades already, and many of us have been using it, possibly without realizing it.
 Playing collaborative video games as a member of a platoon of soldiers made up of other internet-connected players or playing a few rounds of live poker on the internet in online casino games means you are already immersed in the metaverse.

 So, as we have already asked, what precisely is this metaverse?
 We know about the metaverse but don’t really know anything about how it works or what it does, or for that matter, can do for us all.
 We seem to have gone back 30 years to when we were all asking, ‘what is this internet thing?’
-Will the metaverse also turn out to be not quite as we all think it might be?
+Will the metaverse also not be quite as we all think it might be?

 However, the internet giants are all piling in there, lock, stock, and many smoking barrels.
 The Facebook group, now Meta as we have mentioned, Google, Apple, supermarkets, casinos, the online shopping giants, and many more are now joining into this virtual, as the experts suggest, ‘new 3D world internet model’ putting their money where their mouths are.